 With the flap folded inside the cup, this plunger can also be used on a sink or tub drain to create a seal.
 A toilet plunger is perhaps the best option for all-around home use because the fold-out flap provides flexibility to allow it to fit just about any drain.

 03 of 04

-This interesting looking plunger has a design better suited for clearing toilet clogs because it has a smaller cup.
-The size of the suction cup is not really suited for other drains besides that of a toilet.
+This interesting-looking plunger has a design even better suited for clearing toilet clogs because it has a smaller cup.
+It is not very well suited for use on other drains.
 It can produce quite a bit of force but it is not very easy to use.
-The plastic that it is made of is quite hard, so creating a vacuum seal over the drain is a challenge.
+The plastic that it's made of is quite hard, so creating a vacuum seal over the drain is a challenge.
 This is a powerful but not very versatile plunger.

 04 of 04